omnipenguin/jrevolver/README.md

 }
 ```

-You could also use a --map on numEmailsSent to generate even more permutations
+You could also use a `--map` on numEmailsSent to generate even more permutations.

 ### Other useful information

-A map in a file that is included with "DEFAULTS" will be overridden by an identically named non-map property in the root JSON file
+A map in a file that is included with `DEFAULTS` will be overridden by an identically named non-map property in the root JSON file.

 `metaData.json`
 ```